HYF-Class20/agile-development-groups1-all-about-trees/planning/user-personas.md

   learn more about the different types of trees and their unique characteristics.

-- **Frustrations**: -Sarah is frustrated by the lack of knowledge and awareness about trees in the general public.
+- **Frustrations**: Sarah is frustrated by the lack of knowledge and awareness about trees in the general public.
 She often encounters people who do not understand the importance of trees and the role they play in mitigating climate change and maintaining a healthy ecosystem.